ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 * [Create an app from your own code repository](/docs/apps/tutorials?topic=creating-apps-tutorial-byoc).
 * From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon"), click the **Menu** icon ![Menu icon](../../icons/icon_hamburger.svg), and select **Containers** to [configure a Kubernetes cluster](/docs/containers?topic=containers-getting-started).
-* To confirm that your app runs in Docker, run the following commands:
+* Confirm that your app runs in Docker.
+The following commands are examples, not necessarily steps that exist in your app:
   - `git clone git@github.com:yourrepo/spring-boot-hello-world.git`
   - `cd spring-boot-hello-world`
   - `mvn clean install`
   - `docker build`
   - `docker run -e "SECRET=no" -e "NOT_SECRET=yes" -p 80:8080 {docker_image_name}`

 * Then, go to your URL, such as `http://localhost/springboothelloworld/sayhello`.
-Press the Ctrl+C keys to stop the Docker run.
+Press Ctrl+C to stop the Docker run.

 ## Adding services to your app (optional)
 {: #resources-byoc-kube}